| | | | |

 from being the most huggable pet on the farm.
 Our own BAL

 In A Heart Beat and LW Sante Fe are prime examples.
+We have surrounded our family with beauty.
+God has blessed

 us with these gifts and we are compelled to share them.